You will love this tasty keto-friendly gumbo with it’s plethora of veggies, chicken, sausage, and shrimp in a spicy flavorful Cajun broth.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.

-Other Low-Carb/Keto Shrimp Recipes To Try
+Other Shrimp Recipes To Try

 Click for Even More Shrimp Recipes